CaylinCat/cse15l-lab-reports/lab-report-4-week-8.md

 ---
 Before we get started, here a few links and definitions to a few things to help clear out the instructions:

-My markdown parse respository: [Click me!](https://github.com/CaylinCat/CSE15L-Panther) Other group's markdown parse respository: [Click me!](https://github.com/ShashankVenkatramani/markdown-parse)
+My markdown parse respository: [https://github.com/CaylinCat/CSE15L-Panther](https://github.com/CaylinCat/CSE15L-Panther)

+Other group's markdown parse respository: [https://github.com/ShashankVenkatramani/markdown-parse](https://github.com/ShashankVenkatramani/markdown-parse)

 Snippet: the snippet of code that we are testing against our code
 Preview: A way of viewing the .md file as what it would look like on the website